 If a failed component is responsible for your Whirlpool refrigerator ice maker not working it should be assessed by a professional service.
 A qualified technician can test the ice maker and determine if individual parts or the entire ice maker assembly requires replacement.

-Capital City Appliance Service is your source for Whirlpool ice maker repair Columbus professionals.
+Capital City Appliance Service is your source for Whirlpool ice maker repair professionals.
 Schedule a repair with our expert technicians today!